JetBrains/lets-plot-kotlin/README.md

 In Datalore notebook you can run Kotlin code directly in your browser.
 Many popular Kotlin libraries are preinstalled and readily available
 (see the list of [supported Kotlin libraries](https://github.com/Kotlin/kotlin-jupyter#supported-libraries)).

-See [Quickstart in Datalore](https://view.datalore.io/notebook/Ybcyrh7ifkvTQVxbTMxaTp) example to learn more about Kotlin support in Datalore.
+See [Quickstart in Datalore](https://view.datalore.io/notebook/Ybcyrh7ifkvTQVxbTMxaTp) example notebook to learn more about Kotlin support in Datalore.

+Watch the [Datalore Getting Started Tutorial](https://youtu.be/MjvFQxqNSe0) video for a quick introduction to Datalore.

 <a id="jvm"></a>
 ### Lets-Plot in JVM-based application